-- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you you will be given a jumpsuit.
+- If you think you will get released quickly, you might get to keep wearing street clothes, otherwise you will be given a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that will help others make it through jail intake?

 Click here to post a comment